On the Model Theory of Open Incidence Structures: The Rank 2 Case: Applications

 \section{Applications}

-In the previous Section \ref{sec_general} we have introduced the class $(\mathcal{K},\oleq)$ and studied the properties of the theory $T^+$ under the assumption from \ref{main_th}, \ref{assumptions_forking}, \ref{assumption:no-superstability} and \ref{assumptions:no_prime}.
-In this section we turn to concrete examples of this setting and we apply this abstract machinery to several distinct concrete cases of open incidence structures.
+In Section \ref{sec_general} we have introduced the class $(\mathcal{K},\oleq)$ and studied the properties of the theory $T^+$ under the assumptions from \ref{main_th}(\hyperref[completeness_axiom]{C1})-(\hyperref[the_K_homogeneous_lemma]{C2}), \ref{ass:hf_closure}(\hyperref[the_hf_axiom]{C3}), \ref{assumption:no-superstability_2}(\hyperref[CP]{C4}) and \ref{assumptions:no_prime}(\hyperref[F=C]{C5})-(\hyperref[delta-rank]{C7}).
+We now turn to concrete examples of geometries, and we apply our abstract machinery to several cases of open incidence structures.
 We point out that such examples of incidence geometries can be divided into two families.

 On the one hand, we study in Section \ref{sec:n-open-grpahs} the $n$-open graphs introduced in \cite{baldwin_preprint}, of which the free pseudoplane is a major example.
-We verify in these cases Conditions \ref{context}, \ref{main_th} and \ref{assumptions_forking}, and we derive the completeness and stability of the associated theory $T^+$ in this context.
-We stress that, crucially, in this case the structure $F(A)$ trivialises and so the completion $C(A)$ from \ref{main_th}(\hyperref[the_auto_axiom]{C2}) is not the free algebraic completion $F(A)$.
+We verify in these cases Assumptions \ref{main_th}(\hyperref[completeness_axiom]{C1})-(\hyperref[the_K_homogeneous_lemma]{C2}) and \ref{ass:hf_closure}(\hyperref[the_hf_axiom]{C3}), and we derive the completeness and stability of the associated theory $T^+$ in this context.
+We stress that, crucially, in this case the algebraic completions $F(A)$ trivialise, as they are not in general models of the theory $T^+$.
 Interestingly, for $n\geq 2$ the model-theoretic and the combinatorial notions of complexity diverge in this class of examples.
-While $F(A)\neq C(A)$ seems to indicate that the class in question is rather tame, it is still possible to exhibit configurations satisfying the properties from Assumption \ref{assumption:no-superstability} and verify that $T^+_n$ is not stable, where $T_n^+$ is the theory determined as in \ref{the_theory} by the class of $n$-open graphs.
-All these results concerning $n$-open graphs were already shown in \cite{baldwin_preprint}, but with different techniques.
+While the fact that $F(A)$ is not necessarily a model of $T^+$ (even when $A$ has infinitely many elements of every sort) seems to indicate that the class in question is rather tame, it is still possible to exhibit configurations satisfying Assumption \ref{assumption:no-superstability_2}(\hyperref[CP]{C4}) and thus verify that $T^+_n$ is not superstable, where $T_n^+$ is the theory determined as in \ref{the_theory} by the class of $n$-open graphs.
+We stress that all these results concerning $n$-open graphs were already shown in \cite{baldwin_preprint}, but with different techniques.